Killian-cressant/COSI/README.md

   5) Util is a set of files used from Start/test

-  6) models regroup GDN and GDN utilitary file
+  6) models regroup GDN,LSTM-AE and GDN utilitary file

+  7) plot.ipynb is the file used for ploting 3D figure in the article